Indidev/MiMaSimu/README.md

 * Bits shifted out right within a __RAR__ command will be pushed in at the left.
 * The instruction __JMS target__ saves the address of the succeeding instruction (return address) to the address given by target and initiates a jump to target + 1.
 * __JIND target__ initiates a jump to the address which is stored at the target address.
 (Jmp <target>)

+## Other Stuff
+Give a look at the MIMA simulator (mimsim) and assambler (mimasm) by cbdev: https://github.com/cbdevnet/mima/